-- 52. In March 2006, a Special Workshop was held to further identify ways to address the problems faced by developing country Members in implementing the SPS Agreement.
+- 69. In March 2006, a Special Workshop was held to further identify ways to address the problems faced by developing country Members in implementing the SPS Agreement.
 Discussions at this Workshop focussed on the effectiveness of technical assistance and suggested the need for further work to improve the implementation of the transparency provisions (G/SPS/R/41).
 Both of these issues have been further addressed by the Committee as noted in Sections IV and VI, above.
 In 2007, Egypt proposed some amendments to the procedures for S&D transparency, some of which were adopted by the Committee as revisions to the general recommended procedures for transparency.
-Egypt's proposals are contained in JOB(07)/104 and the revised Transparency Recommendations are in G/SPS/7/Rev.3. - 53.
+Egypt's proposals are contained in JOB(07)/104 and the revised Transparency Recommendations are in G/SPS/7/Rev.3. - 70.
 In February 2006, the Committee agreed to further extend the procedure for transparency of special and differential treatment or technical assistance provided in response to specific needs of developing country Members (G/SPS/33/Add.1), but to date there has been no indication that Members are using this procedure.
-In its 2008 meetings, the Committee has considered proposals for the revision of the procedure to enhance the transparency of special and differential treatment based on a document prepared by the Secretariat, and subsequently circulated as G/SPS/W/224/Rev.1.
-This proposal was revised in January 2009 to incorporate further comments and suggestions made by Members at the informal meeting on Special and Differential Treatment in October 2008, and thereafter.24 The revision also includes a proposal for a format for counter notifications, as requested by Members.
-However, to date, the Committee has not reached a decision in this regard and, in the meantime, G/SPS/33 remains valid. - 54.
-During 2006, the Committee also continued its examination of the implementation of the SPS Agreement and the concerns of developing country Members.
+Starting in 2008, the Committee has considered proposals for the revision of the procedure to enhance the transparency of special and differential treatment.
+The proposal has been revised several times to incorporate further comments and suggestions made by Members at informal meetings on Special and Differential Treatment in October 2008, February 2009, and thereafter.27 However, to date, the Committee has not reached a decision on the revision of G/SPS/33. - 71.
+The Committee also continued its examination of the implementation of the SPS Agreement and the concerns of developing country Members.
 The proposals referred to the SPS Committee by the General Council were on the agenda of each meeting of the Committee.
-Although there were substantive discussions of some revisions informally suggested by the African Group at the February, March and October meetings, the Committee was not able to reach a decision on any of the specific proposals as presented.25 - 55.
+Although there were substantive discussions of some revisions informally suggested by the African Group at the February, March and October 2006, meetings, the Committee was not able to reach a decision on any of the specific proposals as presented.28 - 72.
 However, with a view to fulfilling the Doha Development Mandate, several Members suggested approaches to advance the work of the Committee to address the proposals as identified by Members including seeking clarification of the concerns underlying the proposals.
-In June 2006, the United States introduced a paper containing a compilation of ideas related to technical assistance and special and differential treatment26, taking into account information provided by developing country Members at the Workshop on the Implementation of the Agreement, held in March 2006.27 - 56.
+In June 2006, the United States introduced a paper containing a compilation of ideas related to technical assistance and special and differential treatment29, taking into account information provided by developing country Members at the Workshop on the Implementation of the Agreement, held in March 2006.30 - 73.
 At an informal meeting on Special and Differential Treatment held in February and March 2007, the Committee discussed the five proposals on special and differential treatment referred to it in August 2004.
-In particular: (i) the G/SPS/33 procedure and its extension until 2008; (ii) the G/SPS/35 report; (iii) the Committee's discussion of the Africa Group's revisions to its proposal on Article 9.2; (iv) the adoption by the General Council of the proposal from a number of small and vulnerable economies; and (v) Members' submissions on technical assistance and the paper from the
+In particular: (i) the G/SPS/33 procedure and its extension until 2008; (ii) the G/SPS/35 report; (iii) the Committee's discussion of the Africa Group's revisions to its proposal on Article 9.2; (iv) the adoption by the General Council of the proposal from a number of small and vulnerable economies; and (v) Members' submissions on technical assistance and the paper from the United States on Special and Differential Treatment (G/SPS/W/198).
+A revised proposal regarding Article 10.1 was presented to the Committee in June 2007 and discussed at its October meeting.31 - 74.
+The Decision on Implementation taken at the Doha Ministerial Conference in 2001 included inter alia a clarification on Article 10.2.32 It specifies that where the appropriate level of protection allows scope for the phased introduction of SPS measures, the "longer time-frame for compliance"